MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 End mins

 ### Lecture 22

+2023/08/06

+0000<->1500

+- diagnalization
+- value in A is based on original basis
+- n independent eigenvectors
+- QR from gram schemete
+- looking at

 2022/03/31: finished, the application of eigen value and eigen vector, difference equation, eigen value can describe how fast a series like fabonacci series evolves<br>
 2022/04/01: ② reviewed, 0412 minutes, how to derive A=S LAMBDA S^-1